Cyclin D/Cdk4

 The Cyclin D/Cdk4 complex is a multi-protein structure consisting of the proteins Cyclin D and cyclin-dependent kinase 4, or Cdk4, a serine-threonine kinase.
 This complex is one of many cyclin/cyclin-dependent kinase complexes that are the "hearts of the cell-cycle control system" and govern the cell cycle and its progression.
 As its name would suggest, the cyclin-dependent kinase is only active and able to phosphorylate its substrates when it is bound by the corresponding cyclin.
 The Cyclin D/Cdk4 complex is integral for the progression of the cell from the Growth 1 phase to the Synthesis phase of the cell cycle, for the Start or G1/S checkpoint.

 Basic Mechanism

 Under non-dividing conditions (when the cell is in the G0 phase of the cell cycle), Retinoblastoma protein (Rb) is bound with the E2F transcription factor.
-Once Cdk4 is activated and is bound with Cyclin D, the Cyclin D/Cdk4 complex phosphorylates Retinoblastoma protein (pRb).
-Once the Retinoblastoma protein has been phosphorylated, E2F is released.
-The released E2F is then free to act as a transcription factor and it subsequently binds to DNA promoter regions and activates the expression of proteins required in the next stages of the cell cycle and in DNA replication.
-Specifically, E2F helps to activate Cyclin E and Cyclin A, which are constituents of other Cdk/Cyclin complexes and are involved in the DNA replication process and other downstream mitotic processes.
+During the G0 to G1 transition, growth factor stimulates the synthesis of Cyclin D protein, whose concentration increases until it peaks around the G1/S transition.

+In the early to middle stages of G1 phase, Cyclin D binds to the constitutively expressed Cdk4 protein, which creates an activated CyclinD/Cdk4 complex.
+Once activated, the Cyclin D/Cdk4 complex docks at a C-terminus helix on the Retinoblastoma protein (pRb), which is driven by a recognition site for the C-terminus helix on Cyclin D. Upon docking, CyclinD/Cdk4 mono-phosphorylates the Rb protein, which disrupts the Rb/E2F interaction and is sufficient to initiate E2F induction.
+E2F transcriptionally activates a number of downstream target genes required in the next stages of the cell cycle and in DNA replication by binding to their DNA promoter regions.
+These genes include the cyclin E and A genes, and other genes associated with the G1/S transition.

+Synthesis of cyclin E and subsequent binding to constitutively expressed Cdk2 leads to a surge in activity of the cyclin E/Cdk2 complex, which is responsible for hyperphosphorylation of Rb.
+Rb hyperphosphorylation leads to the complete inactivation of Rb and release of E2F, initiating a positive feedback loop between E2F and cyclin E/Cdk2 that stimulates expression of E2F-driven G1/S transition genes, and, at a certain level, activates the bistable switch that drives irreversible progression into S phase.